FlockMop/TEL412_Project/README.md

-This project was part of the undergraduate course TEL 412 that took place in the Technical University of Crete School of Electronics and Computer Engineering.
+This project was part of the undergraduate course TEL 412 that took place in the Technical University of Crete School of Electrical and Computer Engineering.
 The goal of the project was to coordinate the movement of 2-4 cars in the 2-D plane in order to create specific shapes.
 In order to achieve that goal we used a camera for the car localization, the Silicon